mavera12/EHR/Generic-Module-Framework:-States.md

 Common encounter classes are:

+* `"wellness"`: A regularly scheduled appointment with a PCP.
+* `"ambulatory"`: A visit in a variety of outpatient settings, e.g. a visit to a PCP or a specialist
 * `"emergency"`: A visit to an emergency department
+* `"urgentcare"`: A visit to an urgent care facility
 * `"inpatient"`: A non-emergency visit to a hospital, e.g. for routine surgery
-* `"ambulatory"`: A visit in a variety of outpatient settings, e.g. a visit to a PCP or a specialist
+* `"outpatient"`: A visit in a variety of outpatient settings, e.g. a visit to a PCP or a specialist.
+See `ambulatory`.

 ### Supported Properties